 I find it amazing how well each writer here has captured his or her essence, not just the essence of their styles, but their very looks themselves.
 All of them, but especially for me James Baldwin.

-In “Black Writers Picture Themselves – Part 2″ (link goes live when that post is done), I show five more self-portraits with links to my writing about them.
+In “BLACK WRITERS PICTURE THEMSELVES – PART 2,” I show five more self-portraits with links to my writing about them.
 The five will be Maya Angelou, Ralph Ellison, Leon Forrest, James Alan McPherson, and Toni Morrison.